 The hotspot, located on Melrose and La Cienega, offers some of the best views of West Hollywood.
 The insanely popular rooftop is the first section of the multistorey dining and drinking haven to reopen.
 You’ll have to wait for the main dining room to open over the next few weeks.
 You might also want to check out their more tropical sister space, Las Palmas.

 603 N La Cienega Blvd, Los Angeles, CA 90069

-Perch LA, the Downtown rooftop hotspot, and its breathtaking 360-degree views are yours to enjoy once again!
+Perch LA, the Downtown rooftop hotspot, and its breathtaking 360-degree views are yours to enjoy!
 Head up to the 15th floor and waltz through the eclectic interior of the bar and restaurant filled with vintage oddities and colorful textiles.
-Then, step through the arches and out onto the outdoor terrace covered with lush greenery and fire pits to take in the sunsets over the city.
+Then, step through the arches and onto the outdoor terrace covered with lush greenery and fire pits to take the sunsets over the city.
 On the 16th floor, you’ll find an open rooftop terrace for more all-encompassing views of the city.

 Walking under this canopy of white wisterias and exotic blooms will make you feel like wandering through the Enchanted Forest.
 At Catch, you’re likely to rub shoulders with the rich and famous, a crowd that’s glammed up to the gills, while you work your way through a decadent seafood tower.
 The unique cocktails will make the chandeliers and moody fairy lights at this hotspot twinkle just that little bit extra.

 8715 Melrose Avenue, West Hollywood 90069

 The vibrant escape six floors up are filled with tropical plants, colorful prints and draped fairy lights that will make you feel like you’ve stepped into an exotic hideaway.
 Until, of course, you get the head-on view of the Hollywood sign and remember where you are.
 You’ll have an eclectic mix of drinks and decor to lose yourself in as you leave the hustle and bustle below.

 6500 Selma Ave, Los Angeles, 90028